 I remain positive on the housing cycle, despite all the negative headlines and share price performance.
 I’ll admit, I forgot the rules of the playbook – don’t buy housing stocks when rates are going up!

 But at this point, a lot of building products stocks have been the babies thrown out with the bath water.
-I have never really liked homebuilders’ business model, but many building products names are exposed not only to new construction, but many have exposure to repair and remodel.
+I have never really liked homebuilders’ business model, other than NVR, but many building products names are exposed not only to new construction, but many have exposure to repair and remodel.
 R&R is much less cyclical (it was down less than 10% during the great recession) which means earnings can be more stable.
+I think that will also mean building product stocks should outperform other new-build exposed housing stocks.

 I would consider taking a look at Beacon Roofing, HD Supply, Masco, and Fortune Brands and Security, which have sold off this year (some more than others) and look attractive relative to the rest of the market.